-During stimulation activities, data from the seven principal seismic stations around Habanero was transmitted in near real time via a wireless local area network to the central acquisition office.
+During stimulation activities, data from the seven principal seismic stations around Habanero was processed in near real time in the central acquisition office.
 Data was processed with Q-con's in-house software package QUBE and results cross-checked manually.
 The automatic event detection was based on the STA/LTA method which calculates the ratio of two averages of energy between a short-term window and long-term window.
 The peak of the energy ratio is very close to the time of first arrivals.
 A seismic event was declared whenever coincident STA/LTA detections on at least 3 trigger channels occurred.